Kailina Sachi Mastroianni, L.Ac., EAMP

 I received my Bachelor’s degree from Bryn Mawr College.
 I majored in anthropology with a focus on medical anthropology and a minor in Spanish language.
 I also spent a semester studying in Bolivia through the School for International Training.

 I have been receiving acupuncture myself since I was eight years old.
 Acupuncture and East Asian Medicine practices have been a consistent and positive part of my life for as long as I can remember.
 I experienced relief from chronic ear infections as a child and clear positive changes in my menstrual cycle as a teenager after receiving acupuncture treatments.
 My experiences with acupuncture as a teen sparked my interest in reproductive health as well as adolescent and young adult healthcare generally.
 I enjoy treating a wide variety of conditions, including pain, digestion, musculoskeletal injuries, mental and emotional health, autoimmune conditions, adjunctive cancer care, and more.
 I am especially passionate about working with individuals with reproductive health concerns throughout all life stages, from adolescents beginning the transition of puberty to individuals going through the process of menopause.
-I am committed to providing compassionate and competent care to individuals from all walks of life and particularly to members of the LGBTQ+ community, people of color, and adolescents and young adults.
+I am committed to providing compassionate and competent care to individuals from all walks of life and particularly to members of my communities (LGBTQ+ folks and people of color) as well as adolescents and young adults.